thevirtuoso1973/COMP0016-Team26-Project-Site/content/requirements/_index.md

 | Design the system for a user aged between 13 & 99.                                                  | Should have             |
 | Present an accessible color scheme to those who are colorblind.                                     | Could have              |

+[^1]: Since we were adapting the application for a wider audience (general UK population),
+      and for a different purpose (to assist the public in maintaining their wellbeing), some of the features designed specifically for carers in the Welsh area were no longer relevant.

 ## User flow: